Some of us travel to learn.

 - Dani – When there's so much more out there, there is really no good reason to wait any longer for a better time to go do it.
 Waiting for whatever is missing out.

 - Nadia – To be sure of what I want and what I don´t want in my life, to say “no” when it´s necessary, to enjoy myself, to allow myself to do what I please.

 - John – That if I haven't had enough sleep, I don't care who painted that damn altarpiece.

 - Maria -That I don't miss my job at all!

 - Robert – That I like company.
 Even when younger I wound up hooking up with someone for company.

-- Myrna – I have learned that I don’t need to wait ’til someone is available to go on a trip; I can go by myself and actually prefer it.
+- Myrna – I have learned that I don't need to wait 'til someone is available to go on a trip; I can go by myself and actually prefer it.
 I think about the last two trips I took with others and there was always the feeling of having to accommodate others.
-On my own I come see and do what I want when I want.
+On my own I can see and do what I want when I want.

 - Maureen – Being grateful for the experiences, adventures, and stories that my travels have brought into my life.
 I believe if you embrace solo travel with as much wonder on the inside as the outside you will return home with a renewed sense of self.
 Every trip is an adventure, and a challenge that gives me a sense of accomplishment, pride and empowerment.
 Where next is the question.

 With such a strong sense of being capable it must be said that it's still important to travel smart.
 Here are a few of our posts that will help you travel well.

 - 5 Top Travel Apps Plus a Few Essentials for Every Trip

 - Bare Minimum Packing: Here’s Your Packing List